Code-Institute-Submissions/vahega-my-first-project/README.md

 Getpod and Github
 The beginning the website was created  in gitpod environment.
-Gitpod is an online IDE which can be launched from Github.Gitpod provides developers disposable,ready to code development environment for Github projects.
+Gitpod is an online IDE which can be launched from Github.
+Gitpod provides developers disposable,ready to code development environments for Github projects.
-Github is repository hosting service it offers unlimited private repositories to all plans.
+Github is a repository hosting service that offers unlimited private repositories to all plans.
 Acknowledgment
-The website was a inspired form development of knowledge base website.
+The website was an inspired form of development of a knowledge base website.